-The revaluation reserves includes the measurement results - after taking deferred taxes into account - for the tangible and intangible assets measured at fair value model.
+The revaluation reserves includes the measurement results - after taking deferred taxes into account - for the tangible and intangible assets measured at fair value model, and actuarial gains and losses for defined plans.
+During year 2023, the Bank changed the model of subsequent valuation of Tangible assets from the revaluation model to the cost model, and accordingly the revaluation reserve was reversed with a decrease in the book value of Tangible assets.